kostya/eye/README.md

 ### Config api:

-  Waiting for pull requests ..., until that you can read `spec/dsl` folder.
+  Waiting for pull requests ..., until that you can read `examples` and `spec/dsl` folders.